mark-claypool/saucer-shoot-naiad/README.txt

 SAUCER SHOOT, Naiad Version
-v1.0
+v1.1

 This is a rendition of the Saucer Shoot tutorial for Dragonfly, but made to work with the Naiad version of Dragonfly.

 To compile:

 1) Create a library of your Dragonfly Naiad engine.
-This can be most easily done by adding the following recipe to your Makefile:
+With a Makefile (Linux), this can be done by adding the following recipe:

 LIBRARY= libdragonfly.a